annie-kayal/Stop-Think-Go/README.md

     - As we did previously, we needed to use the DOM manipulation method `getElementById` in order to access the button that we render in our HTML code.

     - After doing so, I declared a variable counter, which is the length of time each game runs for.
+I decided this to be 30 seconds per round.

-    - Having accessed our start button, I added the `addEventListener` method with the argument ‘Click’.
-The browser will now run the function following this if a click is heard on this element.
+    - Having accessed our start button, I added the `addEventListener` method with the argument `Click`.
+The browser will now run the function if a click is heard on this element.

     - Within this function, a conditional statement has been added so users are unable to restart the game to increase their chances of winning once the button has been clicked.

-    - This condition will only trigger unless users try to press the start button when the game has already started.
-Otherwise `play()` will run.
+    - Unless a player tries to restart the game, the `play()` function will run.

 ```js